-Iqbal moves on to establish the genuineness of religious experience by resorting to historical argument.
-'The revealed and mystic literature of mankind bears ample testimony to the fact that religious experience has been too enduring and dominant in the history of mankind to be rejected as mere illusion.
+"The revealed and mystic literature of mankind bears ample testimony to the fact that religious experience has been too enduring and dominant in the history of mankind to be rejected as mere illusion.
 There seems to be no reason, then, to accept the normal level of human experience as fact and reject its other levels as mystical and emotional.
-The facts of religious experience are facts among other facts of human experience and, in the capacity of yielding knowledge by interpretation, one fact is as good as another.'
-15
+The facts of religious experience are facts among other facts of human experience and, in the capacity of yielding knowledge by interpretation, one fact is as good as another."

-Iqbal rightly picks up an argument with those critics who tend to undermine the spiritual value of religious experience by pointing towards the organic condition of the mystic state.
-'Nor is it possible to undo the spiritual value of the mystic state by specifying the organic conditions which appear to determine it...Psychologically speaking, all states, whether their content is religious or non-religious, are organically determined.
-The scientific form of mind is as much organically determined as the religious...A certain kind of temperament may be a necessary condition for a certain kind of receptivity; but the antecedent condition cannot be regarded as the whole truth about the character of what is received.
-The truth is that the organic causation of our mental states has nothing to do with the criteria by which we judge them to be superior or inferior in point of value'.
-16 He quotes William James in this context: 'In the end it had come to our empiricist criterion: By their fruits ye shall know them and not by their roots'.
-17
+Igbal rightly picks up an argument with those critics who tend to undermine the spiritual value of religious experience by pointing towards the organic condition of the mystic state.
+"Nor is it possible to undo the spiritual value of the mystic state by specifying the organic conditions which appear to determine it...Psychologically speaking, all states, whether their content is religious or nonreligious, are organically determined.
+The scientific form of much organically determined as mind is as religious...A certain kind of temperament may be a necessary condition for a certain kind of receptivity; but the antecedent condition cannot be regarded as the whole truth about the character of what is received.
+The truth is that the organic causation of our mental states has nothing to do with the criteria by which we judge them to be superior or inferior in point of value."
+He quotes William James in this context: "In the end it had come to our empiricist criterion: By their fruits ye shall know them and not by their roots "3